Skip to content

-As the cost of education continues to rise, it becomes increasingly important to take advantage of the benefits provided by RESPs.
+As the cost of education continues to rise, taking advantage of the benefits provided by RESPs becomes increasingly important.
 Planning for a child’s future education requires careful financial considerations, and the Registered Education Savings Plan (RESP) offers a means of building savings for higher education.
 However, one thing to be considered with an RESP is its contribution deadline.
 Understanding the timeline and implications of the contribution deadline is vital for parents, grandparents, and guardians who aim to maximize their RESP savings.

-In this article, we will explore the significance of the RESP contribution deadline, its impact on government grants, strategies to optimize contributions, and the potential consequences of missing this critical deadline in 2023.
+This article will explore the significance of the RESP contribution deadline, its impact on government grants, strategies to optimize contributions, and the potential consequences of missing this critical deadline.
 By gaining insight into the contribution deadline, you can make informed decisions and ensure that your child’s education savings plan remains on track.

 Remember: the maximum RESP lifetime amount is $50,000.
 There is no maximum amount to how much you may contribute annually, but the government’s program – CESG – will only match a percentage of your initial $2,500 contributions every year, up to a lifetime maximum grant value of $7,200.